 Solution:

 This is another scenario in which providing leadership training is a worthwhile investment.
-Some micro-managers exhibit their damaging behavior because they truly believe it is in the best interest of the company.
+Some micro-managers exhibit their damaging behavior because they genuinely believe it is in the best interest of the company.
 That said, some micro-managers are just on a power trip.
 If leadership training fails for any of these managers, the next step is to have a serious discussion with them.
-If this conversation yields no results, take disciplinary action to drive it home.
-In the worst-case scenario, if disciplinary action does not motivate the manager to change their behavior, you may need to strongly consider replacing them.
+If this conversation yields no results, take disciplinary action to reinforce the point.
+In the worst-case scenario, if disciplinary action does not motivate the manager to change their behavior, you may need to consider replacing them strongly.

 ____________________________